How I found my ocean action

 What made the course special, though, was the mentoring and the energy of everyone involved.
 Being part of such a supportive cohort empowered us to use our voices, collaborate, and turn ideas into action.
 I am grateful I received the Youth Ocean Action Fund, which helped kickstart my film project.

-I created a short video for the Seas the Opportunity art competition, and it was showcased at the opening of the Coastal Futures Conference in London in a room full of ocean leaders!
-That moment already felt like a win, helping raise awareness about access to nature and the value of different perspectives in climate action.
+I created a short video called Sea of Senses for the Seas the Opportunity art competition.
+I’m deeply appreciative that, as a winner, my entry was showcased at the opening of the Coastal Futures Conference in 2026 at the Royal Geographical Society in London, in front of ministers, policymakers, academics, and over 780 marine leaders.
+To have Sea of Senses in that room already felt like a powerful win for raising awareness around access to nature and the importance of diverse perspectives in climate action.

-I am now developing Sea of Senses into a full-length documentary and looking for further funding to make it a reality.
+Sea of Senses is now developing into a narrative-led documentary, and I’m currently seeking further funding to make it a reality.
+If this project resonates with you, I’d love to connect and collaborate!
 It all starts with an idea and a question — and both Turning the Tide and the Youth Ocean Action Fund helped me bring it to life.
 I’ll be sharing the creative process over at @seaofsenses_film.

 Find out more about Turning the Tide and the Youth Ocean Action Fund by following the links.